DTE Energy Company 2017 Series E 5.25% Junior Subordinated Debentures due 2077 research snapshot

 Business essence

 DTW holders lend to DTE Energy through a listed junior subordinated debt instrument.
-DTE’s ability to service the notes rests on cash generation from regulated electric and gas operations and its other energy businesses.
+DTE ability to service the notes rests on cash generation from regulated electric and gas operations, its energy trading and non-utility businesses, and growing data center demand.

 Moat

-The relevant moat is DTE’s regulated service territory, installed grid and gas assets, long-lived customer relationships, and regulatory framework.
+The relevant moat is DTE regulated service territory, installed grid and gas assets, long-lived customer relationships, and regulatory framework.
 These factors support issuer cash flow but do not eliminate financing risk.

 Munger risk inversion

-The thesis can fail if long-term yields rise, DTE credit spreads widen, regulatory recovery disappoints, storms or capital projects pressure cash needs, liquidity dries up, or the issuer defers interest under the indenture.
+The thesis can fail if long-term yields rise, DTE credit spreads widen, regulatory recovery disappoints, storms or the large capital program pressure cash needs, liquidity dries up, or the issuer defers interest under the indenture.

 Management